bravegrumpy/bravegrumpy.website/README.md

 ## Notes

+### 2024

+#### October

+- This is likely the last iteration of this website without using some sort of javascript frontend framework.

+I want to look into what adapters exist in node that  can allow me to connect javascript and python.

+### 2022

 - [X] Right now, I own the domain bravegrumpy.com
 - [X] I purchased it through Route 53 in AWS
 - [X] I have DNS systems in place